Each month, we will profile a Grand Trunk CrossFit member who has seen incredible results since joining our “box”.

 It is our hope, that by showing you what can be accomplished through regular workouts and a commitment to fitness, you will be encouraged to take the leap and come in for a workout.

-This month’s spotlight is on Shawn Penrice, a member since June of 2017.
+This month’s spotlight is on Adrienne, a member since November of 2016.

 When did you join Grand Trunk, and why?